Mehvix/notes/hugo/content/docs/e-29/intro.md

         - You're best off spending money improving the process so the distribution gets tighter
         - The alternative is either (1) accepting errors (resulting in faulty products) or (2) testing all components to ensure they are 'good' and tossing out the bad ones
     - Process capability: .$C_p = \frac{\text{USL - LSL}}{6\sigma}$
+    - Controlling processes to six-sigma levels is now commonplace in precision manufacturing.
+- **Processes can drift over time**, meaning that its mean output can shift.
+    - If it does so, a larger proportion of components will fall out of tolerance.
+    - Process variability (i.e. .$\sigma$) can also change, and if it increases, more components will also fail to meet specifications.
+    - Under either of these circumstances the process would be described as out of control.
+    - To know whether a process is in control, we do not necessarily have to measure every single manufactured component; rather, we can periodically sample the output of the process and infer the process mean and variance from these samples.

 ## Classes of Fit

+> When components fit together we usually have some requirement for how easily they need to be able to move relative to each other.
+The American National Standards Institution (ANSI) has defined a series of grades of fit for which tolerance zone sizes are specified in tables, and which are designed for specific applications.
+These grades and their associated tolerance zones are described and illustrated in the slides.

 - Tolerances should be...
     - Not too tight: tight tolerances are expensive